 With the free version of Buffer, you do not get any analytics which is a real downer, but you will receive them if you sign up for the Pro or Business Buffer Plans.

 With the Buffer Pro Plan, the cheaper one of the two, you will receive a Posts Report that will tell you which posts your followers engage with the most and how often they clicked through.

 With the Business Plan, your reports are more detailed and will include your followers’ growth and engagement rates with your posts.

 You can also export the data as a CSV file that you can analyze in other apps that you have in place.
 On the Business plan, you can get more detailed reports that show your engagement rates and follower growth and even export data as a CSV file to analyze in other applications.

 Hootsuite or Buffer: Which One is for You?

 If you want to go the cheaper route, are a beginner, or have a smaller business, Buffer will make an excellent choice, at least for the time being.

 However, as your business and social media presence grows, Hootsuite offers you more bang for your buck.
 Hootsuite will provide you with all the bells and whistles you will need.

-Both platforms will save you a ton of time and allow you to be more efficient and engage more with customers and other followers.
+Both platforms will save you a ton of time and allow you to be more efficient and engage more with customers and followers.